Advertiser Disclosure

 Some Postsecondary Education Expected

-In addition to, or in place of, formal certification or licensure, these jobs may expect or require one postsecondary credential, such as an associate’s (two-year) degree.
+These jobs may expect or require one postsecondary credential, such as an associate’s (two-year) degree, in addition to or in place of formal certification or licensure.

 • Degree or Certificate Requirements: Wind energy technology certificate (one-year program) or associate’s degree (two-year program)

-• Training Requirements: Twelve or more months on-the-job training
+• Training Requirements: Twelve or more months of on-the-job training

 America’s booming wind power industry needs technicians to service the wind farms sprouting across the heartland — lots of them.
 The BLS projects wind turbine technician employment will increase by more than 40% through the early 2030s, although from an admittedly low base.